-27. (1) Where a company that holds a petroleum right suffers Indirect disposal of petroleum right suffers a 25 percent or more change in its underlying ownership or control, petroleum right company shall be treated as disposing of a proportionate rights interest in its petroleum right and immediately reacquiring that interest.
+27. (1) Where a company that holds a petroleum right suffers Indirect disposal of 25 percent or more change in its underlying ownership or control. petroleum the company shall be treated as disposing of a proportionate interest rights. in its petroleum right and immediately reacquiring that interest.